MU Pride points

-Mizzou has twice as many Bright Flight Scholars — students who score in the top three percent of all Missouri students taking the ACT or SAT — as any other college or university in Missouri.
+Mizzou has almost twice as many Bright Flight Scholars — students who score in the top three percent of all Missouri students taking the ACT or SAT — as any other college or university in Missouri.
 The number of high-ability students with 30 or above ACT scores at MU increased by 26 percent (fall 2014 compared to fall 2013).

-The quality of entering Mizzou freshmen continues to rise with 26.8 percent of the 2013 class coming from the top 10 percent of their high school classes.
-They also boast an average ACT score of 25.7, compared with the national average of 20.9 and state average of 21.6.
+The quality of entering Mizzou freshmen continues to rise.
+The 2014 class has an average ACT score of 25.9, compared with the national average of 21 and state average of 21.8.

-MU students have high pass rates on licensing exams.
-Recently, 94 percent of law students passed the bar exam on the first try while 100 percent of teacher education students, 100 percent of veterinary students, 97.4 percent of medical students, 92 percent of nursing students and 100 percent of health professions students passed their national licensure and certification tests.
+MU students have high pass rates on national exams.
+Recently, 91 percent of law students passed the bar exam on the first try while 100 percent of teacher education students, 98 percent of veterinary students, 100 percent of medical students, 94 percent of nursing students and 100 percent of health professions students passed their national licensure and certification tests.

-MU’s NCAA Division I athletics program has 520 student-athletes in 20 sports, many ranked in the top 25 nationally.
+MU’s NCAA Division I athletic program has 520 student-athletes in 20 sports, many ranked in the top 25 nationally.

-MU ranks second in the Southeastern Conference based on average Academic Progress Rate, which is determined by eligibility, graduation and retention of student-athletes.
-Football, gymnastics and both men’s and women’s swimming and diving teams lead the league in APR.
+MU ranks second in the Southeastern Conference based on average Academic Progress Rate, which is determined by eligibility and graduation of student-athletes.

 Based on quality of teaching, research and scholarship, MU is one of only 34 public U.S. universities — and one of only two institutions in Missouri — invited to membership in the prestigious Association of American Universities (AAU).

 Many states fund separate research and land-grant universities, but Missouri combines those roles at its flagship institution.
-MU is both a land-grant university with a statewide mission of service to citizens and Missouri’s largest public research university.
+MU is both a land-grant university with a mission to serve the public good and the state’s largest public research university.

 Classified with American universities that offer the most educational opportunities and highest level of instruction, MU is designated “Research University/Very High” and “Community Engaged” by the Carnegie Foundation for the Advancement of Teaching.

-MU has more than 200 agreements outside the U.S. with educational, corporate and government entities on six continents.
-These partnerships help Mizzou attract strong graduate students and external funding.
+MU has agreements outside the U.S. with many educational, corporate and government entities.
+These partnerships help the university attract external funding and top faculty and students.

-MU has 2,236 international students from 120 countries, the largest enrollment of any Missouri higher education institution.
-Through tuition and living expenses, international students and their families contributed an estimated $417.9 million to the Missouri economy during 2010-11.
+MU has 2,417 international students from 122 countries, the largest enrollment of any Missouri higher education institution.
+During the 2013-14 academic year, international students and their families supported U.S. innovation, enriched American culture and contributed $26.8 billion to the U.S. economy.